plenoptic-org/plenoptic/docs/tutorials/intro/Metamer.md

 print(model(img))
 ```

-In order to visualize this, we can use the helper function [`plot_representation`](plenoptic.tools.display.plot_representation) (see [`Display` notebook](display-nb) for more details here).
+In order to visualize this, we can use the helper function {func}`plot_representation <plenoptic.tools.display.plot_representation>` (see [Display notebook](display-nb) for more details here).
 In this case, the representation looks like two images, and so we plot it as such:

 ```{code-cell} ipython3
 po.tools.display.plot_representation(data=model(img), figsize=(11, 5))
 ```

-At the simplest, to use `Metamer`, simply initialize it with the target image and the model, then call [`.synthesize()`](plenoptic.synthesize.metamer.Metamer.synthesize).
+At the simplest, to use `Metamer`, simply initialize it with the target image and the model, then call {func}`synthesize <plenoptic.synthesize.metamer.Metamer.synthesize>`.
 By setting `store_progress=True`, we update a variety of attributes (all of which start with `saved_`) on each iteration so we can later examine, for example, the synthesized image over time.

 ```{code-cell} ipython3
 met = po.synth.Metamer(img, model)
 met.synthesize(store_progress=True, max_iter=50)
 ```

-We then call the [`plot_synthesis_status`](plenoptic.synthesize.metamer.plot_synthesis_status) function to see how things are doing.
+We then call the {func}`plot_synthesis_status <plenoptic.synthesize.metamer.plot_synthesis_status>` function to see how things are doing.
 The image on the left shows the metamer at this moment, while the center plot shows the loss over time, with the red dot pointing out the current loss, and the rightmost plot shows the representation error.
 If a model has a `plot_representation` method, this plot can be more informative, but this plot can always be created.

 ```{code-cell} ipython3
 # model response error plot has two subplots, so we increase its relative width